 Resisting the Fugitive Slave Law

-The 1850 Fugitive Slave Law, part of the Missouri Compromise of 1850, left it to federal magistrates to determine whether slaves who had escaped to free states should be returned to bondage.
+Fugitive slaves were no longer entitled to due process or trial and could be captured solely on a slaveowner’s word.
+Officials who refused to cooperate with the return of runaway slaves could be fined and imprisoned.
 Although Massachusetts had a personal liberty law—the “Latimer Law”—to protect runaway slaves, black and white abolitionists also formed the Boston Vigilance Committee and the secret Anti-Man-Hunting League to resist enforcement of the federal law.
 There were early successes as well as failures.
 In 1851, abolitionists liberated Shadrach Minkins from the Boston courthouse and conveyed him to freedom in Canada, but another fugitive, Thomas Sims, was captured and returned to Georgia.
 Three years later, the rendition of Anthony Burns, a fugitive from Virginia, galvanized Boston.
 After a failed rescue attempt, thousands witnessed the “vile procession” of federal troops and marshals that conducted Burns to the waterfront and by U.S. revenue cutter back to slavery.

 The artifacts and documents below illustrate the varied means by which abolitionists challenged slavery in the 1840s and 1850s.
 The billy clubs, the diagram of how to surround a slave-hunter, and the checks written to free the slave Anthony Burns offer visceral insights into this period of our history.